Hummus and Gentrification in Jaffa

 As Firaz explains, the major contributing factor to Abu Hassan’s endurance, is “the simplicity of the hummus itself.
 There are not too many ingredients in it.
 We don't spend a lot of money on the place because we try to spend most of the money on the quality of the food."

 There are just four ingredients in the hummus: chickpeas, water, lemon juice and a tahini that the brand Baracke produces especially for Abu Hassan.
 The art is in the balancing of these ingredients.
-Alongside hummus and msabacha, there is ful, which is made from three different varieties of brown and white fava beans melted down together.
+Alongside hummus and msabbaha, there is ful, which is made from three different varieties of brown and white fava beans melted down together.
 The hot, slightly dense ful provides a temperature and textural contrast to the soft, voluptuous hummus.
-When struggling to choose between the dishes, there is also the option of ordering a “triangle” (mutha'alat in Arabic, meshulash in Hebrew) which is equal parts hummus, msabacha and ful.
+When struggling to choose between the dishes, there is also the option of ordering a “triangle” (mutha'alat in Arabic, meshulash in Hebrew) which is equal parts hummus, msabbaha and ful.
 One can also order a bowl of extremely sharp, zippy labneh.

 Many customers have come to put their own personal touch on their bowl.
-I once sat opposite a taxi driver from Ramle who asked for his msabacha covered in parsley, because “It's good for the health.”
+I once sat opposite a taxi driver from Ramle who asked for his msabbaha covered in parsley, because “It's good for the health.”

 There is a notable intimacy between each diner and their individual bowl.
 Even when people come together, for much of the meal there is an ineffable focus on display, their heads elsewhere, lost in clouds of hummus.